-> Our laser therapist will also provide preparation instructions for hair laser removal.
-These could consist of:
+Our laser therapist will also provide preparation instructions for hair laser removal.
+These could consist of the following:

 - Avoid exposure to the sun.
 Follow your physician’s instructions on sun avoidance before and after treatment.
 Always apply a broad-spectrum SPF30 sunscreen before going outside.

-- Lightening your skin.
+- It lightens your skin.
 Avoid sunless creams that darken skin tone.
-If you have a recent tan or darker skin, your doctor may also recommend a skin-lightening lotion.

-- Avoiding other techniques of hair removal.
+- I am avoiding other techniques of hair removal.
 Plucking, waxing, and electrolysis can cause hair follicle disruption and should be avoided at least four weeks before treatment.

 - Steer clear of blood-thinning drugs.
 Ask your physician which medications, such as aspirin and anti-inflammatory drugs, you should avoid before the surgery.

-- Shaving preparation area Shaving and trimming are advised the day before to laser therapy.
-It eliminates hair above the skin, which might cause superficial skin injury due to burned hairs, but leaves the hair shaft below the surface intact.
+- Shaving preparation area Shaving and trimming are advised the day before laser therapy.
+It eliminates hair above the skin, which might cause superficial skin injury due to burned follicles, but leaves the hair shaft below the surface intact.

 What may you Anticipate in Hair Laser Removal?

 Typically, hair laser removal involves three to eight sessions.
 The duration between treatments will vary based on location.
-In places with rapid hair growth, such as the upper lip, treatment may be repeated every four to eight weeks.
-In areas with a slower rate of hair growth, such as the back, treatments may be administered every 10 to 14 weeks.
+Treatment may be repeated every four to eight weeks in places with rapid hair growth, such as the upper lip.
+In areas with a slower rate of hair growth, such as the back, medicines may be administered every 10 to 14 weeks.

 Throughout the treatment

 Our technician will apply a handheld laser device to your skin.
-A cooling device on the laser’s tip or a cold gel may be utilized to protect your skin and reduce the danger of adverse effects, depending on the type of laser employed.
+Depending on the type of laser employed, a cooling device on the laser’s tip or a cold gel may be utilized to protect your skin and reduce the danger of adverse effects.

 When the technician starts the laser, the laser beam will penetrate through the patient’s skin to the hair follicles.
-The laser beam’s extreme heat destroys the hair follicles, hence inhibiting hair growth.
-You may experience pain, such as a heated pinprick, and you will most likely feel chilly from the cooling device or gel.
+The laser beam’s extreme heat destroys the hair follicles, inhibiting growth.
+As a result, you may experience pain, such as a heated pinprick, and you will most likely feel chilly from the cooling device or gel.

 A tiny region, such as the top lip, may require only a few minutes to treat.
-A wider region, such as the back, may need more than an hour to treat.
+However, a wider area, such as the back, may need more than an hour to treat.

 After the treatment

 In the initial few hours following hair laser removal, you may experience redness and swelling.
 To alleviate any pain, apply ice to the affected region.
-The technican may administer a cream to the afflicted region if you experience a skin response immediately following hair laser removal.
+In addition, the technician may administer cream to the afflicted area if you experience a skin response immediately following hair laser removal.

-Avoid sunlight and tanning beds for six weeks after hair laser removal and between regular treatments or as instructed by your technican.
+Tray and avoid tanning beds and sunlight for six weeks after hair laser removal and between regular treatments or as instructed by your technician.
 Utilize every day a broad-spectrum SPF30 sunscreen.

 Results of Hair Laser Removal